-Urs Wohler, CEO of Niesenbahn AG and former director of the destination Scuol Sammaun Val Müstair in Switzerland, in this interview tells us why political leadership and support at regional level is essential for destination sustainability, and how mountain destinations can succeed in becoming more sustainable.
+Urs Wohler, CEO of Niesenbahn AG and former director of the destination Scuol Sammaun Val Müstair in Switzerland, in this interview, tells us why political leadership and support at a regional level is essential for destination sustainability, and how mountain destinations can succeed in becoming more sustainable.

 Our interview with Urs Wohler is part of a special series of interviews with Swiss sustainable tourism leaders and changemakers.